-This should be performed with a soft suction tipped catheter that has a thumb controlled release valve, such as a Frazier tip.
+This should be performed with a suction tipped catheter that has a thumb controlled release valve, such as a Frazier tip.
 Insert the suction against the FB under direct visualization and then activate the suctions and remove the FB, maintaining suction until the FB is completely out of the external auditory canal.

 Apply a small amount of cyanoacrylate or skin glue to the blunt end of a cotton-tipped applicator.
 Once the glue is tacky, insert it against the FB under direct visualization and hold it in place until the glue dries.
 Once the FB is secured onto the applicator, it can be removed onto the applicator.

 The first step is to kill the insect, which will allow the patient to be more comfortable and allow for removal of the insect after.
 There are multiple recommended agents for killing the insect.
 Studies indicate that mineral oil is the most effective, followed by lidocaine.
 Both can be instilled in the external auditory canal, and once the insect is neutralized, it can be removed by any of the above methods.
 In practice, lidocaine offers the advantage of anesthetizing the EAC as the insect struggles, which can scratch the EAC and cause pain.

-Complications from the placement of an FB into the external auditory canal and attempts at removal of the FB include excoriations and lacerations of the external auditory canal, and as a result, it is important to document a pre-removal and post-removal exam, noting the presence of any pre-removal injuries.
+The most common complications from FB in the external auditory canal, and attempts at removal of the FB, include excoriations and lacerations of the external auditory canal.
+As a result, it is important to document a pre-removal and post-removal exam, noting the presence of any pre-removal injuries.
 These typically heal rapidly by keeping the external auditory canal clean and dry.
 Antibiotic eardrops can be considered as well.
 Much rarer, and much more serious, complications of FB removal include TM perforation or ossicular chain damage.
 These are potentially devastating and should be avoided at all costs.
 If the physician is unable to, or uncomfortable, removing EAC FB then the patient should be referred to an otolaryngologist.